the-coding-pie/notes_app/README.md

 - `npm run start` to start the frontend development server
 - Visit `http://localhost:3000` in your browser (normally ReactJS would do this for you)
 - Login/Register and enjoy the application!

+## Thanks for having a look at my project.
+Dont forget to check out my blog - <a href="https://thecodingpie.com">https://thecodingpie.com</a>